 If you own your apartment and want to install solar, or reduce the energy use in common areas, navigating your Owners Corporation and legalities can often be challenging and confusing.

-We’ve worked with a lawyer to put together this toolkit which will guide you through the process of getting your Owners Corporation approval step by step.
+We’ve worked with a lawyer to put together this toolkit which will guide you through the process of getting your Owners Corporations' approval step by step.
 It also includes templates for you to use.

 The tools are based on installing solar but can be used to propose a change for energy, waste or water in your apartment building.